-1 HEREBY CERTIFY that on this 24 day Fobruary.
-2002. before the undersigned, a Notary Public of the State and County aforesaid, personally appeared Julie B. Randall, President of the Board of County Commissioners for St. Mary's County, Maryland, and she acknowledged the aforegoing Memorandum of Understanding to be the duly authorized act an.
-A state of the Dourd of County Commissioners for St. Mary's County, Maryland.
+1 HEREBY CERTIFY that on this 24 day February.
+2002. before the undersigned, a Notary Public of the State and County aforesaid, personally appeared Julie B. Randall, President of the Board of County Commissioners for St. Mary's County, Maryland, and she acknowledged the aforegoing Memorandum of Understanding to be the duly authorized act and the State Device of County Commissioners for St. Mary's County, Maryland.